One of our executives will contact you soon.

 Branding has been a critical aspect of the business since time immemorial, and more so with the advent of globalization.
 It may not be an overstatement to argue that a business is (almost exclusively!) as good as its brand.
 It takes significant efforts and resources to build a brand.
 Brands, once developed and marketed with care and grit, significantly influence consumers’ psyche and steer their consumption behavior.

-However, many business owners do not realise that Brands and Trademarks are as much a matter of pride as legal disputes.
-Exclusive ownership of a business’ logo, slogan, shape, packaging, etc., under the Trademark Act, 1999 is extremely crucial – not just to protect one’s brand against usage by any other person, but also to protect one from infringement-related litigation from other business owners.
+However, many business owners do not realize that Brands and Trademarks are as much a matter of pride as legal disputes.
+Exclusive ownership of a business’ logo, slogan, shape, packaging, etc., under the Trademark Act, 1999 is extremely crucial – not just to protect one’s brand against usage by any other person, but also to protect one from infringement related litigation from other business owners.
 In light of the above, it is critical for the business to register their trademarks.
 Certain relevant queries in connection with the same have been dealt with below.

 - Legally safeguards owner and its goodwill - A registered trademark entitles its owner to protect the goodwill of his/her business or profession.
 Such owner can legally hold and utilize the trademark to the exclusion of others, and sue in the courts of law against any misuse/ infringement of the same.
 At the same time, it also protects the owner from possibility of frivolous complaints or legal suits being instituted by others for trademark infringement.